 Calories: 179kcal | Carbohydrates: 13.7g | Protein: 3.3g | Fat: 13.9g

-These chicken stuffed sweet potatoes are a favorite dinner!
+These chicken stuffed sweet potatoes will be a favorite family dinner!
 It’s high in protein, fiber and full of flavor.

 Prep time: 10 mins